pedroalfonseca/pedroalfonseca/README.md

 - 🔬 Participated in research on data visualization during undergrad.

-- 💼 Previously worked as a data engineer; currently work as a desktop software developer.
+- 💼 Previously worked as a data engineer; currently working as a desktop software developer.

 - 👍 Interests: computer graphics, systems programming, desktop development.